premier Camp | Hartmann Valley, Namibia

 Number of Tents: 8

-Serra Cafema, located in extreme northwest Namibia, is one of the most remote camps in all of southern Africa.
-It rests beneath shady albida trees on the banks of the Kunene River, the only permanent source of water in the region.
+Serra Cafema, located in extreme northwest Namibia at the northern edge of the 741,000-acre Marienfluss Conservancy, is one of the most remote camps in all of southern Africa.
+It enjoys a shaded location beneath a grove of albida trees on the banks of the Kunene River, the only permanent source of water in the region.
 The river creates a lush ribbon oasis as it winds through the lunar-like landscape of the Namib Desert, stretching to the Serra Cafema Mountains in the north.
-Camp guests enjoy the refreshing rush of rapids, a welcome presence in one of the world’s most arid environments.
+Guests enjoy the refreshing rush of rapids, a welcome presence in one of the world’s most arid environments.
 The intimate camp offers a mix of rustic and luxury elements.
-Its eight canvas and thatch chalets blend harmoniously with the desert environment, and guests enjoy the view from the spacious private deck of each chalet.
-All rooms have en-suite bathrooms.
-Common areas include the main lounge, sunken lounge, indoor and outdoor dining areas, riverfront bar, library, curio shop and swimming pool, overlooking the river flowing in front of camp.
+Its eight canvas and thatch chalets blend harmoniously with the desert environment, and guests enjoy the view from spacious private decks.
+All have en suite bathrooms.
+Common areas include a main lounge, sunken lounge, indoor and outdoor dining areas, riverfront bar, library, curio shop and swimming pool, all overlooking the river flowing in front of camp.

 Wildlife Viewing & Activities

 Activities at Serra Cafema revolve around exploring the Namib Desert and the lush oases along the Kunene River, a study in contrasts.
-Informative nature drives and carefully guided, ecologically sensitive quad bike excursions through the dunes allow guests to experience the true Namib in all its raw glory.
-The utmost care is taken to tread lightly and preserve these unique and delicate habitats.
-Boating on the Kunene River provides an opportunity to explore the lush riverside oases, complete with crocodiles and waterbirds, which seem out of place in this moon-like landscape.
+Informative nature drives and carefully guided, ecologically sensitive quad bike excursions through the dunes allow guests to experience the wild Namib in all its stark, raw beauty.
+The utmost care is taken to tread lightly and preserve these delicate habitats.
+Boating on the Kunene River provides an opportunity to explore the lush riverside oases home to crocodiles and waterbirds, which seem out of place in this moon-like landscape.
 Walking in the remote mountain and river valleys is also a highlight, as is a visit to a Himba tribal camp—one of the last true nomadic peoples in Africa.
 The Hartmann Valley is also the place to see fairy circles—unusual round, slightly concave depressions devoid of vegetation.
 Wildlife viewing in this area is limited to herds of gemsbok, springbok and Hartmann's mountain zebra.